Date Established: 4/6/2009

 The safeguarding and storage of cardholder information is subject to:

 Departments not complying with approved safeguarding, storage, and processing procedures may lose the privilege to serve as a credit/debit card merchant.
+Penalties for non-compliance include significant fines and withdrawal of payment card services by the payment card industry.

 The Payment Card Industry (including American Express, Discover, Master Card, VISA, and other major card issuers) has established important and stringent security requirements to protect credit/debit card data.
 These requirements are called the Payment Card Industry Data Security Standard (PCI DSS).
 The PCI DSS provides a single approach to safeguarding credit/debit card data for all card brands and details the security requirements for transmitting, storing, accessing, and processing cardholder data.
 Compliance is the responsibility of the entire institution with duties and accountability assigned at every level of the payment process.